Asuraid/Asuraid/README.md

 <p align="left"><b>For PonyTown Info/BYI:</b></p>
 <ul>
   <li>No real DNI, I'll just hide/block if you're being weird.
-Would prefer not talking about other Zhongli ships though, and don't be weird about interactions if I'm on my Zhongli skin (especially on Childe, I do not care for Tartali/Zhongchi <i>at all</i>).</li>
+Would prefer not talking about other Zhongli ships though, and don't be weird about interactions if I'm on my Zhongli skin (especially as Childe, I do not care for Tartali/Zhongchi <i>at all</i>).</li>
   <li>I am a bit shy with talking so I don't <i>usually</i> initiate convos/new topics, minus maybe giving a friendly poke if we share interests.</li>
   <li>Kiss emotes are <i>okay</i> with me, I just do not return them if you're not friends—as for friend reqs, I will tend to ignore them if we haven't chatted to some degree!!!</li>
   <li>I don't really roleplay, sorry; I'll do lighthearted banter as my skins with friends, but it's really not my interest here.</li>